smartcontractkit/documentation/docs/Using Any API/contract-addresses.md

 This page details example addresses and jobs that are supported by oracles on various networks, so you can test your implementation quickly and easily.

-For a comprehensive list of data providers and nodes visit [market.link](https://market.link/).

 ![Chainlink Market Logo](/files/afe3efe-marketlink.jpg)

 ## Mainnet